yt-dlp/yt-dlp/README.md

 ## COMPILE

 ### Standalone PyInstaller Builds
 To build the standalone executable, you must have Python and `pyinstaller` (plus any of yt-dlp's [optional dependencies](#dependencies) if needed).
 The executable will be built for the same architecture (x86/ARM, 32/64 bit) as the Python used.
-Once you have all the necessary dependencies installed, you can run the following commands:
+You can run the following commands:

 ```
 python3 devscripts/install_deps.py --include pyinstaller